 Your first event is free to see if you like organizing.
-MeetUp’s subscription fees are about $400/year.
-After your first event we ask organizers to chip in $10 each calendar year towards the cost of running our MeetUp group.
-That means in January I will ask for the $10 again.
+MeetUp’s subscription fees are a lot.
+They range from $300 to $700 a year depending on the group and options.
+After your first event we ask organizers to chip in $15 each calendar year towards the cost of running our MeetUp group.
+That means on January 1st, I will ask for the $15 again.
 If we get more than the cost of fees, that money goes to charities and is a slush fund when we do volunteer work.

 We have a few organizers that are also businesses and they bring a lot to our group.
 Our members enjoy the events like yoga classes or dance lessons they offer.
 The businesses get an affordable way to advertise.